lucasshira/planner/README.md

 ## Getting Started

-To get started with Pass In Web, follow these steps:
+To get started with Plann.er, follow these steps:

 1. Clone the repository: